Re:Zero: Art

-Prior to his involvement in Re:Zero, illustrator Shin'ichirō Ōtsuka worked on video games, which led him to draw the backgrounds first when illustrating the series.
-After reading the web novel, he submitted a number of character designs for the major characters to Ikemoto.
-Subaru's initial design made him look like a delinquent, with Otsuka later describing it as "not the face of a boy in his teens", leading Ikemoto to request that the character be "more friendly and less fierce" so that the audience could empathize with him during emotional scenes.
-Originally, Emilia's character design appeared extremely plain, so a number of features were added to make her more interesting.
-Ikemoto specified that she must fit the "archetypal heroine" mold.
-Ram and Rem also underwent significant changes from the first draft: their original designs lacked the characteristic hair parts, and their maid uniforms were longer and more "traditional".
+Subaru's initial design made him resemble a delinquent, with Otsuka later describing it as "not the face of a boy in his teens"; Ikemoto consequently requested that the character appear "more friendly and less fierce" to enable audience empathy during emotional scenes.
+Given that Subaru was conceived as an ordinary teenager, Otsuka avoided giving him an ikemen style, which emphasizes stylishness.
+Emilia's original design was considered extremely plain, so multiple features were added to increase her visual interest.
+Ikemoto specified that she had to conform to the "archetypal heroine" mold.
+Ram and Rem also underwent significant revisions from the first draft: their original designs lacked the characteristic hair parts, and their maid uniforms were longer and more "traditional".
+Otsuka also worked on the series' video game and expressed concern about seeing his artwork animated, owing to the difficulty of rendering such detailed designs in motion.
+Among his favorite characters was Beatrice, though he also showed interest in the handling of Rem.